Francis Lookout: Heritage listing

 Francis Lookout was listed on the Queensland Heritage Register on 7 September 2004 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Francis Lookout is important in illustrating the pattern of Queensland's history, being rare surviving evidence of the mid and late 19th century development of the Corinda area as a farming community.
 In its strong association with the Francis family from 1862 and beyond, the place is also illustrative of the contributions made by individuals to the evolution of Queensland's history.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The place is a rare privately established burial ground in the Brisbane area, and has the potential to reveal further information about the settlement of the Corinda district, about 19th and early 20th century burial practices, and about the contingencies of pioneering life.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The place illustrates some of the principal characteristics of a small privately established burial ground, including a lack of denominational divisions and the locally connected interments – especially the graves of the family on whose land the ground was established, and of their neighbours.
 Its layout and funerary furniture are indicative of 19th century cemeteries.

 The place is important because of its aesthetic significance.

-The hilltop setting of Francis Outlook with its panoramic views of Brisbane and as an example of a well considered timber framed lychgate, Francis Outlook is important because of its aesthetic significance.
+Francis Outlook is of aesthetic significance due to its hilltop setting, panoramic views of Brisbane, and timber-framed lychgate.